Public Health Liverpool

 Key facts

-- At the age of 50 years, seven in every ten adults in Liverpool (69%) have at least one morbidity, and by age 65 years, 65% are multimorbid.
+• At the age of 50 years, half of adults in (49%) in Liverpool have at least one morbidity, and by age 70 years, 3 in 5 (58%) are multimorbid.

-- The early onset of multimorbidity in our working age population will not only impact on services but also on productivity and the economy as well, as many of these people will not be able to work and contribute to economy and this perpetuates the circle of poor health and unemployment.
+• The early onset of major illness in our working age population will not only impact on services but also on productivity and the economy as well, as many of these people will not be able to work and contribute to economy and this perpetuates the circle of poor health and unemployment.

 Liverpool information